Bhupen27/Todo/Readme.md

 2. Navigate to the Backend Directory
     Open your terminal and navigate to the backend folder.

-    use the command : cd bakcend
+    use the command : cd backend

 3. Install Dependencies
     Run the following command to install all necessary packages: